 How can I arrange a visit to the campus?

 Penn State Beaver is nestled on 105 beautifully landscaped acres in the heart of Beaver County in western Pennsylvania.
 It's just 35 miles northwest of Pittsburgh and only 12 miles from Pittsburgh International Airport.
 We definitely recommend that you visit our campus, either before you apply or shortly after you submit your admission application.
 A student Lion Ambassador will be happy to give you a campus tour and answer questions you may have, and an admissions counselor will explain the application and admission process.
 In addition, a student aid counselor is available to discuss any concerns you have about financing your education.
-To schedule an appointment, please contact the Admissions Office at 724-773-3800 or toll-free 877-JOIN-PSU.
+For more information, see Virtual Events and Campus Visits.

 When should I apply?